 Therefore, "putting to death" (v.13) is just one form, a sub-set under "setting the mind on the things of the Spirit" (vv.5-6).
+Mortification is withering a sin's power over you by focusing on d) Discussion question.
+Write down some very practical ways in which you can "put to death" a particular sin pattern.
+What will you say to your heart that can undercut sin's power over you?
+Share with others your experiences.
+You may use the model answer below to help you answer.

-Mortification is withering a sin's power over you by focusing on Christ's redemption in such a way as to soften your heart with gratitude and love which brings you to hate the sin for itself, so it loses its power of attraction over you.
+Christ's redemption in such a way as to soften your heart with gratitude and love which brings you to hate the sin for itself, so it loses its power of attraction over you.